Scientists just beginning to understand the many health problems caused by COVID-19

 "If you previously ran 5k three times a week and now feel breathless after a single flight of stairs, or if you cough incessantly and are too exhausted to return to work, then the fear that you may never regain your previous health is very real," she wrote.
 Dr. Igor Koralnik, chief of neuro-infectious diseases at Northwestern Medicine, reviewed current scientific literature and found about half of patients hospitalized with COVID-19 had neurological complications, such as dizziness, decreased alertness, difficulty concentrating, disorders of smell and taste, seizures, strokes, weakness and muscle pain.

-"In recent years, we've been very focused on the cardiovascular complications of HIV survivorship," Kahn said.
+"In recent years, we've been very focused on the cardiovascular complications of HIV survivorship," Khan said.